GPUOpen-LibrariesAndSDKs/RadeonProRenderBlenderAddon/README-OSX.md

 ./run_blender_with_rpr_osx.sh lldb

-Cut and paste the prompt that shows how to run Blender under the debugger.
+The startup arguments for Blender are passed to lldb so type "run" and hit return to start the debugger.

 ### Technical Notes:
 1. The Blender OSX build puts the required dynamic libraries into /Users/Shared/RadeonProRender/lib.
 This